Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: Introduction

 and the existence of a self-similar solution of the form

 has been established under the assumption that initial data is small in some Besov space.
 Moreover, it has been proved that the self-similar profile $U$ satisfies (in their notations)

 where $S(1)$ denotes a heat operator at time 1 and $\|W\|_{L^3}$ is small.
-In Jia-Sverak(2014), using a locally H{\"o}lder class in $\mathbb{R}^3\backslash\{0\}$ the smallness assumption has been removed and it is furthermore shown that
+In \cite{JS2014} using a locally H{\"o}lder class in $\mathbb{R}^3\backslash\{0\}$ the smallness assumption has been removed and it is furthermore shown that

 where $0 < \alpha <1$ and $C(M)$ denotes a constant with some norm $M$ of $u_0$.
-Those studies indicates that the self-similar solution is close to the heat flow in the late stage.
+Those studies indicate that the self-similar solution is close to the heat flow in the late stage.
 However, studies on the determination of a specific functional form of self-similar solutions are few and far between, except for an attempt in\cite{Brandolese2009}.
-We also note that the existence of generalised self-similar solutions (in the sense that scaling holds only at a set of discrete values of $\lambda$) was studied subsequently, e.g. \cite{CW2017, BT2019}.
+We also note that the existence of generalised self-similar solutions (in the sense that the scaling holds only at a set of discrete values of $\lambda$) was studied subsequently, e.g. \cite{CW2017, BT2019}.

+Our basic strategy in practice is as follows.
+After recasting the dynamically-scaled Navier-Stokes equations as integral equations via the Duhamel principle, we regard the nonlinear term as a perturbation using the Fokker-Planck evolution semigroup.
+Systematic successive approximations are then introduced and the first-order solution is worked out explicitly as the Gaussian function with a solenoidal projection.
+The second-order approximation is also evaluated numerically to assess the strength of the nonlinear term.

+We will construct an approximate solution to the 3D Navier-Stokes equations valid in the long-time limit, using the vorticity curl $\nabla \times \bm{\omega}$.
+In Sections 4 we will see why this is the most convenient variable from the reaction of the Navier-Stokes equations under dynamic scaling.

-By definition the source-type solution for nonlinear parabolic PDEs is a solution in a scaled space, which starts from a Dirac mass in \textit{some} dependent variable and ends up like a near-identity of the Gaussian function in the long-time limit.
-It is a counterpart to the fundamental solution to nonlinear PDEs.
-It is important to choose the right unknown to alleviate the difficulty of analysis.
+Here we appreciate the suitability of such a choice of the unknown by comparing the source-type solutions to the Navier-Stokes equations and their self-similar solutions at criticality.
+By definition the source-type solution for nonlinear parabolic PDEs is a solution in a scaled space, which \textit{starts from the Dirac mass} in some dependent variable and \textit{ends up like a near-identity of the Gaussian function} in the long-time limit.
+It serves as an analogue of the fundamental solution to nonlinear PDEs.

-We will construct an approximate solution valid in the long-time limit, using the vorticity curl $\nabla \times \bm{\omega}$.
-We will explain why this is the most convenient variable for our purpose.

 The unknown whose $L^1$-norm is marginally divergent is suitable for describing the late-stage evolution.
-This is because it satisfies the same scaling as the Dirac mass and both of them belong to a Besov space near $L^1$.
+This is because this self-similar solution satisfies the same scaling as the Dirac mass and both of them belong to a Besov space near $L^1$.
 In one dimension, in the limit of $t \to 0$, we have roughly

-which shows that the velocity is convenient in this case.
+which suggests that the velocity is convenient in this case.

 In two dimensions it is the vorticity which is the most convenient, as can be seen from